BIATeam/BIADocs/docs/30-DeveloperGuide/50-BIAToolKit/90-PublishBIAToolKitInClickOnce.md

 ## Publish
 In visual studio open the solution and right click on project BIA.ToolKit and click publish.
 In "More action" click edit.
 With "Next" go to the step "sign manifest" and select the certificat.
-Enter the password if requiered.
+Enter the password if required.
 ![BIAToolKit Click Once Certif](./../Images/BIAToolKit/ClickOnceCert.PNG)

 Click finish